Orlando Brown (actor): Personal life

-At the time of his December 22, 2022 arrest, Brown was revealed to be now homeless and living with his brother, who claimed that he took Brown into his home two weeks prior so he could avoid living in a homeless shelter.
+At the time of his December 22, 2022 arrest, Brown was revealed to be homeless and living with his brother, who claimed that he took Brown into his home two weeks prior so he could avoid living in a homeless shelter.

+Brown has repeatedly claimed since 2022 that he had a sexual relationship with the rapper Bow Wow.
+Bow Wow has denied Brown's claims while maintaining that Brown is "hilarious".